-Let’s talk about how to Select a Beginner’s Table Tennis Racket.
+Let’s talk about how to selecting a Beginner’s Table Tennis Racket.

-Want to start taking ping pong seriously but lost in the sea of options?
-You have come to the right place!
-Here is a complete run through on how to choose your first table tennis bat and take your game to the next level.
-Most of the time students fall in the traps of a load of options and brands and end up investing on a racket they think to be great but turns out average.
+Most of the time students fall in the traps of a load of options and brands and they end up investing on a racket they think to be great but it turns out average.
 As a beginner, you have to keep in mind that there is no need to hurry!
-You can start with a moderate level ready made racket and upgrade to a better customized one once your game improves To choose a right racket for yourself you need to figure out first how you want to go through this?
-Do you want to play just a few games with friends in spring break?
-Or do you want to take this on another level and slowly start to play competitively?
-Whatever your choice is, we have legit solution for you all.
+You can start with a moderate level ready made racket and upgrade to a better customized one once your game improves.
+To choose a right racket for yourself you need to figure out first how you want to go through the learning process by answering below questions -

 Weight Steer clear of a racket that is too heavy to hold.
 That will just tire your hands down.